ColorsWind/WSL-Port-Forwarding/README.md

 ## Principle

-Built on Hyper-V, WSL2 is a  a real virtual machine, which has independent virtual network (in a different network segment from the Host).
+Built on Hyper-V, WSL2 is a  a real virtual machine, which has independent virtual network (in a different network segment from the host).
 We discuss the incoming and outgoing directions of network packets from external network respectively:

 INCOME: If the firewall of the Host is configured properly, the external computer can access the port on the physical network interface of the host, but the service on WSL listens on its own virtual network interface.

-OUTCOME:  Windows will complete the network address translation (NAT address translation), and WSL always accesses the external network with the Host's IP, Windows can also correctly handle the response from the external network in the way of NAT address translation.
+OUTCOME:  Windows will complete the network address translation (NAT address translation), and WSL always accesses the external network with the host's IP, Windows can also correctly handle the response from the external network in the way of NAT address translation.
 Therefore, there is no obstacle for WSL to access the external network or PASSIVELY accept the results returned by the external network.

 **Reference:**